-Title VI Complaint Consent/Re lease Name: Address Line 1: City: ZIP Code: Please read the information below, cl heck the appropriate box, and sign this form. to disclose information, including pers- understand that as a complainant I am sonal identifying details, which it has gathered as ation Act.
-I understand that it may be necessary for NJTPA a part of its investigation of my complaint.
-In addition, I ion or retaliation for having taken action or participated in institution under investigation understand the above information and authorize N n.
-I authorize NJTPA to receive material and i JJTPA to reveal my identity to persons at the organization o information about me pertinent to the investigation of my norized civil rights compliance and enforcement activities. ot required to authorize this release, and do so volu further understand that I am no CONSENT DENIED - I have or institution under investig read and understand the above information and digation, or to review, receive copies of, or di
+Title VI Complaint Consent/Rele ease Name: ZIP Code: Please read the information below, check the appropriate box, and sign this form. also aware of the obligations of NJTI to disclose information, including pe understand that as a complainant I a A to honor requests under the Freedom of Informat rsonal identifying details, which it has gathered as a m protected by federal regulations from intimidatio ondiscrimination statutes enforced by FHWA. t the organization or institution under investigation.
+I an tion Act.
+I understand that it may be necessary for NJTP/ a part of its investigation of my complaint.
+In addition, on or retaliation for having taken action or participated in Consent/Release institution under investigati complaint.
+I understand tha on.
+I authorize NJTPA to receive material and in TIPA to reveal my identify to persons at the organization of formation about me pertinent to the investigation of mo orized civil rights compliance and enforcement activities. ntarily. or institution under invest igation, or to review, receive copies of, or dis o not want NJTPA to reveal my identity to the organizatio scuss material and information about me, pertinent t investigation of my complaint and may result in the closur